torquebox/torquebox.org/news/2011-03-25-introducing-authentication.md

 First, let's be clear.
 This is not intended to replace `authlogic`, `restful_authentication`, or any of the other auth gems you might be familiar with in the Ruby world.
-Those softwares are an awesome way to wire up user accounts for a web app.
+These tools are an awesome way to wire up user accounts for a web app.
 They're most often used in situations where end-users are creating accounts by signing up online, with the result being a row somewhere in a `users` table fronted by ActiveRecord.
 But there are other